thuemah/open_meteo/README.md

 The primary goal of this custom component is to provide a more comprehensive hourly forecast by including weather parameters that are missing from the standard Home Assistant integration.

+The official Open-Meteo integration is great, but it strips out a lot of valuable data from the hourly forecast to fit the standard Home Assistant weather model.

+If you are doing advanced energy management (like EMHASS), predictive heating analytics, or complex Node-RED automations, you need rich data.
+This custom component drops right in and supercharges your hourly forecast with:

+💨 Wind Gusts: Essential for heat-loss calculations.

+☁️ Cloud Coverage: Crucial for solar gain prediction and PV forecasting.

+💧 Humidity & Pressure: For advanced environmental modeling.

+📅 Extended Hourly Range: Up to 7 days of hourly data

+## Installation
+HACS (Recommended) Open HACS in Home Assistant Click the three dots in the top right corner Select "Custom repositories" Add https://github.com/thuemah/open_meteo as an integration Install the integration Restart Home Assistant

+Manual Installation Copy the custom_components/mitsubishi folder to your custom_components directory Restart Home Assistant Go to Configuration → Integrations Click "Add Integration" and search for "Open Meteo" Configuration

 ## Features

 This integration extends the `forecast_hourly` functionality by adding the following parameters: